mx101/NotGalaga/DEVELOPMENT.md

 - 10:15pm - No longer allowing resizeable window

 - 11:20pm - Create enemy paths before when generating enemies to hopefully have better run time

+- 11:45pm - Added new path for enemies to move in: ZPath()